Science Foundation Ireland is pleased to launch the SFI Discover Programme Science Week Call 2021.

 Science Week is a key part of Science Foundation Ireland’s 2025 Strategy – Shaping Our Future.
 The Science Week Call contributes to the themes of Top Talent, Tangible Benefits and A Cohesive Ecosystem.
 The programme plays a key role in ‘bringing science to life’, and through its core objectives, Science Week activity will contribute to improving diversity and inclusion in science, through its aims to broaden participation both geographically and amongst less represented voices in science.

-The purpose of the Science Week Call 2020 is to provide support to Festivals and Events nationwide that encourage people, in particular those underrepresented in STEM, or those with less access to STEM to engage in ways that are relevant and accessible during Science Week 2020 and beyond.
+The purpose of the Science Week Call 2021 is to provide support to Festivals and Events nationwide that encourage people, in particular those underrepresented in STEM, or those with less access to STEM to engage in ways that are relevant and accessible during Science Week 2021 and beyond.

 - who are continuing to develop and deepen their engagement with broader communities through existing Festivals and Events, or